alexliu4/MazeRunners/README.md

 A maze with a straight path to the treasure.
 ## English or pseudocode description of algorithm
 given a starting position
-check if it's a straight path to the treasure.
+check if it's a treasure in the 4 spaces around it.
 if it is then return true.
-else check if there is a straight path to an intersection. if yes, return false || recursive solve starting at the starting at that intersection
+else check if there is a a possible path to take that has not been taken before. if yes, return false || recursive solve starting at the starting at that intersection
 if no return false
 ## class(es), with fields and methods